Lucaslhm/Flipper-IRDB/README.md

 ### Naming Scheme

 Please use this naming scheme for buttons.
-This helps us create universal assets more easily and maintain cosistency.
+This helps us create universal assets more easily and maintain consistency.

 | TVs       | Audio    | ACs       |
 | --------- | -------- | --------- |